 Today, internationally recognized infectious disease experts Royce H. Johnson, MD, and Arash Heidari, MD, continue to research valley fever, care for patients, and are currently participating in a National Institutes of Health sponsored clinical trial.

 We have extensive experience with clinical trials and research spanning more than 40 years as we have the largest population of patients with Cocci, which is needed to trial medications and treatments, which other organizations cannot provide.

 The mission of the Valley Fever Institute at Kern Medical is to increase education & awareness for the public, patients and health care providers; provide the best patient care available and promote research that includes epidemiology, clinical drug development, prevention, immunology and immunizations.

 The Institute is home to the Valley’s only dedicated Valley Fever Clinic led by Dr. Johnson and Dr. Heidari.
 It is comprised of a comprehensive team of clinical experts focused on the latest patient care treatments and provides resources that extend beyond Kern County.
 The treatments offered at the Valley Fever Clinic are not available anywhere else in the world.

 Many patients in Kern County are under or over treated.
 By the time they are referred to Dr. Johnson or Dr. Heidari, they have life-threatening complications.
 They work collaboratively with Neurosurgeons and other specialists to care for each patient with the latest treatments available.
 We have patients referred to us not only locally, but regionally, nationally and internationally.

-The new state of the art Valley Fever Institute will open in late 2019.
+The new state of the art Valley Fever Institute will open in 2020.
 It will be a patient centered medical home, designed to meet the needs of patients and their families as well as caregivers.
 It will have a therapeutic environment with enough space for loved ones to join them during treatments.